seng438-winter-2022/seng438-a2-R41Ryan/Assignment2-ReportTemplate.md

 Range Class

 getCentralValue() Method
--centralValueMixedRange - Tests a range spanning from negative to positive
+* centralValueMixedRange - Tests a range spanning from negative to positive
--centralValuePositiveRange - Tests a range with only positive values
+* centralValuePositiveRange - Tests a range with only positive values
--centralValueNegativeRange - Tests a range with only negative values
+* centralValueNegativeRange - Tests a range with only negative values
--centralValueZeroWidethRange - Tests a range with zero width where the upper boundary = lower boundary
+* centralValueZeroWidethRange - Tests a range with zero width where the upper boundary = lower boundary
--centralValueLargeRange() - Tests a range with very large values for upper and lower boundaries
+* centralValueLargeRange() - Tests a range with very large values for upper and lower boundaries

 contains() Method: These tests unless specified all test a generic range with negative and positive values
--containsValueInRange() - This test the equivalence class for a value contained in the specified range
+* containsValueInRange() - This test the equivalence class for a value contained in the specified range
--containsValueLessThanRange() - This tests the equivalence class for all values less than the lower boundary of the specified range
+* containsValueLessThanRange() - This tests the equivalence class for all values less than the lower boundary of the specified range
--containsValueGreaterThanRange() - This tests the equivalence class for all values greater than the upper boundary of the specified range
+* containsValueGreaterThanRange() - This tests the equivalence class for all values greater than the upper boundary of the specified range
--containsValueIsUpperBound() - This tests the boundary case where the input is the same as the range upper boundary
+* containsValueIsUpperBound() - This tests the boundary case where the input is the same as the range upper boundary
--containsValueIsLowerBound() - This tests the boundary case where the input is the same as the range lower boundary
+* containsValueIsLowerBound() - This tests the boundary case where the input is the same as the range lower boundary
--containsValueIsUpperAndLowerBound - This tests a special case where the range is zero width and the input value is the same as the upper and lower range boundary
+* containsValueIsUpperAndLowerBound - This tests a special case where the range is zero width and the input value is the same as the upper and lower range boundary

 getLength() Method
--getlengthMixedRange() - This tests a range spanning from negative to positive
+* getlengthMixedRange() - This tests a range spanning from negative to positive
--getLengthNegativeRange() - This tests a range containing only negative values
+* getLengthNegativeRange() - This tests a range containing only negative values
--getLengthPositiveRange() - This tests a range containing only positive values
+* getLengthPositiveRange() - This tests a range containing only positive values
--getLengthZeroRange() - This tests a zero width range with upper boundary = lower boundary
+* getLengthZeroRange() - This tests a zero width range with upper boundary = lower boundary
--getLengthLargeRange() - This tests a range with very large values for for the upper and lower boundary
+* getLengthLargeRange() - This tests a range with very large values for for the upper and lower boundary

 # 4 How the team work/effort was divided and managed